tbepler/topaz/README.md

 ### Segmentation and particle extraction

 #### Segmention (topaz segment, optional)
-Images can be segmented using the 'topaz segment' command with a trained model.
+Images can be segmented using the `topaz segment` command with a trained model.
 ```
 usage: topaz segment [-h] [-m MODEL] [-o DESTDIR] [-d DEVICE] [-v]
                      paths [paths ...]